"What's the best jump rope for CrossFit and double unders?"

 Pros: The hollow metal handles have a nice feel in the hand and feature a knurl grip that won't slip while you jump.
 Cable length is easy to resize.
 Comes standard with faster bare cable for advanced jumpers, but you have the option to purchase with coated cable for training.
 Eight different colored handles are available.
 For a $10 extra fee you can have the handles engraved.

 Cons: Competition jumpers have complained of receiving blisters after long periods of practicing from the rough grip.
 Very pricey for a jump rope!

 Ultra Light Speed Rope

-Summary: The "ultra light" version of the most common/popular cable speed rope design on the market.
+Summary: The "ultra light" version of the most common/popular cable speed rope design out there.
 Handles attach to the rope at a 90-degree angle to prevent breakage and kinking with the high, repeated torque of double unders.
 A simple, proven design (commonly seen in speed jumping and CrossFit games competitions) that is also the lightest speed rope we've found.

 - Weight: 2.4 oz

 - Handles: 5" long.
 Designed with an unbreakable polymer plastic dowel.

 - Cable: Uses a standard 3/32" coated USA made cable that can be adjusted with cable cutters and a Phillips screw driver.